 career.
 As a member of the Canadian Olympic Rowing Team she won a

-Heinrich. née Roderick Murwillumbah, New South
+Heinrich. née Roderick Murwillumbah.
+Born

 at the University of Newcastle.
 She started her teaching career at the